-Even though World's Fairs were international exhibitions, each organizing country set the rules of its event alone, without discussing them with other countries.
+Even though World Expos were international exhibitions, each organising country set the rules of its event alone, without discussing them with other countries.

 This created 3 major problems that threatened the quality and image of World Expos:

-The idea to set a common organizational framework for Expos started to emerge as early as 1867 when the Commissioner General of the British pavilion at the Parisian Fair issued a memorandum which was signed by his counterparts from Austria, Prussia, Italy, Russia and the USA.
+The idea to set a common organizational framework for Expos started to emerge as early as 1867 when the Commissioner General of the British pavilion at Expo 1867 Paris issued a memorandum which was signed by his counterparts from Austria, Prussia, Italy, Russia and the USA.
 The memorandum set 3 main objectives: to control the size and duration of Expos, set a rotation system between States, clarify the different types of Expos and guarantee the quality of the exhibits.

 However, it wasn't until 1928 that the project turned to reality.
-The German Government had taken an important step in 1912 but the First World War put a halt to the discussion.
+The German Government had taken an important step in 1912 with the organisation of an international conference on the subject but the First World War put a halt to these discussions.
 The governments took up the matter again in the 1920s, and in Paris, on November 22nd 1928, 31 countries signed the International Convention regulating the organisation of international exhibitions.